RezaKakooee/space_layout_gym/README.md

 ## About this repository

 The repository consists of two main directories.
-The fist one is `gym-floorplan` in which there are all scripts that developes the SLP environment.
+The first one is `gym-floorplan` in which there are all scripts that developes the SLP environment.
 And the second one is `agens-floorplan` that includes all scrips that uses `RLlib` for training PPO algorithm.

 The RLlib pipeline that we implemented almost contains a diverse set of modules one might need to train an RL agent.
 We refer the readers to the codes for more information.